-The Voltage reference multiplexer for the ADC is configurable to use an externally connected voltage reference, the on-chip reference voltage generator routed to the VREF pin, or the $V{DD}$ power supply voltage (see Figure 10.1).
-The REFSL bit in the Reference Control register (REF0CN, SFR Definition 10.1) selects the reference source for the ADC.
-For an external source or the on-chip reference, REFSL should be set to '0' to select the VREF pin.
-To use $V{DD}$ as the reference source, REFSL should be set to '1'.
+The Voltage reference multiplexer for the ADC is configurable to use an externally connected voltage reference, the on-chip reference voltage generator routed to the VREF pin, the unregulated power supply voltage ( $V{DD}$ ), or the regulated 1.8 V internal supply (see Figure 9.1).
+The REFSL bit in the Reference Control register (REF0CN, SFR Definition 9.1) selects the reference source for the ADC.
+For an external source or the on-chip reference, REFSL should be set to 0 to select the VREF pin.
+To use $V{DD}$ as the reference source, REFSL should be set to 1.
+To override this selection and use the internal regulator as the reference source, the REGOVR bit can be set to 1.

 The BIASE bit enables the internal voltage bias generator, which is used by many of the analog peripherals on the device.
 This bias is automatically enabled when any peripheral which requires it is enabled, and it does not need to be enabled manually.
-The bias generator may be enabled manually by writing a '1' to the BIASE bit in register REFOCN.
-The electrical specifications for the voltage reference circuit are given in Section "6.
-Electrical Characteristics" on page 27.
+The bias generator may be enabled manually by writing a 1 to the BIASE bit in register REFOCN.
+The electrical specifications for the voltage reference circuit are given in Table 5.11.

-The on-chip voltage reference circuit consists of a 1.2 V, temperature stable bandgap voltage reference generator and a gain-of-two output buffer amplifier.
-The on-chip voltage reference can be driven on the VREF pin by setting the REFBE bit in register REF0CN to a '1'.
+The C8051T630/2/4 devices also include an on-chip voltage reference circuit which consists of a 1.2 V, temperature stable bandgap voltage reference generator and a selectable-gain output buffer amplifier.
+The buffer is configured for 1x or 2x gain using the REFBGS bit in register REF0CN.
+On the 1x gain setting the output voltage is nominally 1.2 V, and on the 2x gain setting the output voltage is nominally 2.4 V. The on-chip voltage reference can be driven on the VREF pin by setting the REFBE bit in register REF0CN to a 1.
 The maximum load seen by the VREF pin must be less than 200 $\mu$ A to GND.
-Bypass capacitors of 0.1 $\mu$ F and 4.7 $\mu$ F are recommended from the VREF pin to GND.
-If the on-chip reference is not used, the REFBE bit should be cleared to '0'.
+Bypass capacitors of 0.1 $\mu$ F and 4.7 $\mu$ F are recommended from the VREF pin to GND, and a minimum of 0.1uF is required.
+If the on-chip reference is not used, the REFBE bit should be cleared to 0.
+Electrical specifications for the on-chip voltage reference are given in Table 5.11.

 Important Note about the VREF Pin: When using either an external voltage reference or the on-chip reference circuitry, the VREF pin should be configured as an analog pin and skipped by the Digital Crossbar.
 Refer to Section "20.
-Port Input/Output" on page 119 for the location of the VREF pin, as well as details of how to configure the pin in analog mode and to be skipped by the crossbar.
+Port Input/Output" on page 109 for the location of the VREF pin, as well as details of how to configure the pin in analog mode and to be skipped by the crossbar.

-Figure 10.1.
+Figure 9.1.
 Voltage Reference Functional Block Diagram

-SFR Definition 10.1.
+SFR Definition 9.1.
 REF0CN: Reference Control